Verizon Ladies First Tour: Critical reception

 The tour was lauded by critics and spectators.
 Although most reviews praised the ensemble, many felt Keys and Beyoncé were the stars of the show.
-Neil Drumming of Entertainment Weekly thought Keys was the most "radiant" performer of the evening at the Office Depot Center.
-He felt, "Her old-school references charmed, and her clap-along 'How Come You Don't Call Me' obliterated the CD version.
+Neil Drumming of Entertainment Weekly thought Keys was the most "radiant" performer of the evening at the Office Depot Center in Florida; he felt "Her old-school references charmed, and her clap-along 'How Come You Don't Call Me' obliterated the CD version.
 Mounting the piano, tickling keys with one hand, she struck a quirky balance between class and kitsch".
-Jon Parles from The New York Times wrote all the ladies "earned their due" during the concert at the Nassau Veterans Memorial Coliseum.
-He continued, "The three headliners have made their way in a hip-hop culture that largely treats women as playthings and conquests.
+Jon Parles from The New York Times wrote that all the ladies "earned their due" during the concert at the Nassau Veterans Memorial Coliseum, in Uniondale, New York.
+He further stated that "The three headliners have made their way in a hip-hop culture that largely treats women as playthings and conquests.
 Their response has been to play along while making modest demands of their own.
 In the meantime, they're willing to work like superwomen".

-Unlike the previous reviews, Steve Hammer of the newspaper NUVO was not impressed with the show at the Conseco Fieldhouse.
-He states the show felt "inconsequential".
-He further explained, "Any show featuring three multiplatinum recording artists is bound to struggle against time limitations.
+Unlike the aforementioned reviews, Steve Hammer (of the newspaper NUVO) was not impressed with the show at Indianapolis' Conseco Fieldhouse, feeling the concert to be "inconsequential".
+He further explained that "Any show featuring three multiplatinum recording artists is bound to struggle against time limitations.
 But the problems plaguing each of the three fine artists — Missy Elliott, Alicia Keys and Beyoncé — was not that the sets were so short, but that they were so meaningless".

-High praised continued as the act performed at the MCI Center in Washington, D.C.
-Portsia Smith of The Free Lance–Star says the show was a night of "talent" and "beauty".
-She spoke highly of all the acts but says Keys was the most in-demand for the audience.
-She elaborates, "She wowed the audience members, who probably thought she would just sit at her piano and sang.
-But how wrong were they".
-Keys received another positive review from Stephen Kiehl from The Baltimore Sun who states, "But the most astute set closer belonged to Keys, who sang 'You Don't Know My Name' from her new album.
+Nonetheless, high praises continued as the trio performed at the MCI Center in Washington, D.C.; Portsia Smith, of The Free Lance–Star, said that the show was a night of "talent" and "beauty", and spoke highly of all the acts—though stating that Keys was the most in-demand for the audience.
+Of Keys, Smith elaborated, "She wowed the audience members, who probably thought she would just sit at her piano and sang.
+But how wrong were they."
+Keys received another positive review from Stephen Kiehl, of The Baltimore Sun, saying: "[…]But the most astute set[-]closer belonged to Keys, who sang 'You Don't Know My Name' from her new album.
 The song features a one-sided cell phone conversation between a coffee shop waitress and the guy she has a crush on.
-She asks him out, but then loses the signal".
+She asks him out, but then loses the signal."